UniMath/agda-unimath/src/univalent-combinatorics/unbounded-pi-finite-types.lagda.md

 ### Dependent sums of unbounded π-finite types

-The dependent sum of a family of unbouded π-finite types over an unbounded π-finite base is unbouded π-finite.
+The dependent sum of a family of unbounded π-finite types over an unbounded π-finite base is unbounded π-finite.

 ```agda
 abstract